Student loans Dates

 - a money transfer from overseas.

-If you are a New Zealand-based borrower, we charge a 1.42% fee on credit and debit card payments.
+If you are a New Zealand-based customer, we charge a 1.42% fee on credit and debit card payments.

-Overseas-based borrowers do not have to pay a fee on credit and debit card payments.
+Overseas-based customers do not have to pay a fee on credit and debit card payments.

 Making a payment